Francesco Bellini: Philanthropy

-He donated $10 M towards a new life sciences building at McGill University.
-He made a major donation toward a new residence and centre for people with Alzheimer's.
+Bellini donated $10 million towards a new life sciences building at McGill University.
+He made a major donation toward a new residence and centre for people with Alzheimer's in Laval.

-Special honor
+Special honours

-For his major contribution in the fields of entrepreneurship, research and economy, Bellini received the title of "Cavaliere del Lavoro", the most prestigious honor granted by the Italian Republic.
-Over the years, Bellini has received the following awards.
+For his major contribution in the fields of entrepreneurship, research and economy, Bellini received the title of "Cavaliere del Lavoro".

-On 1 February 2016 he received a PhD honoris causa in Pharmaceutical Science from "La Sapienza University" of Rome.
+On 1 February 2016, he received a PhD honoris causa in Pharmaceutical Science from "La Sapienza University" of Rome.